microsoft/datashaper/javascript/tables/docs/tables.api.md

 //
 // @public (undocumented)
 export function parseUndefined(naValues?: string[]): (value: string) => undefined | null;

+// Warning: (ae-missing-release-tag) "readTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function readTable(text: string, options?: ParserOptions): ColumnTable;

 // Warning: (ae-missing-release-tag) "rows" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //